webyrd/Barliman/README.md

-Here are our three tests.
+Screenshot 3 shows the main editor window with our three tests.
 The first test says that if we append the empty list to the empty list, we should get back the empty list.
 You should be able to figure out the other two tests.

 The text for all three tests are red, indicating that none of the tests pass.
 This isn't surprising, perhaps, since we haven't started to define the `append` function.